justinpayan/ReviewerAssignmentCode/README.md

 To run and evaluate CRR, run `python constrained_rr.py --dataset midl --alloc_file midl_crr --w_value 1.68`.
 The `w_value` parameter specifies the mean welfare target, so the algorithm will return an allocation with average welfare at least that high (if possible).

 To run and evaluate TPMS, run `python tpms.py --dataset midl --alloc_file midl_tpms`.

-## Contact

-Please contact Justin Payan (`jpayan@umass.edu`) for any questions/comments/discussion about the code or the paper.